Karnataka coast put on high alert following Tamil Nadu terror threat

 Following the intelligence input, an alert had also been sounded in Kerala, another neighbouring state of Tamil Nadu.

 The police in Tamil Nadu, where the threat emerged from questioned several persons.
-The police also let of one person after questioning.
+The police also let one person after questioning.

 Heavy rains likely in coastal Karnataka in next 24 hours; Three districts on alert